micmejia/bible-dump/AMPC/Luke/Luke 11.md

 But He said, Woe to you, the lawyers, also!
-For you load men with oppressive burdens hard to bear, and you do not personally [even [^q]gently] touch the burdens with one of your fingers.
+For you load men with oppressive burdens hard to bear, and you do not personally [even gently] touch the burdens with one of your fingers.